7 Lies That Car Sellers Tell Buyers...And It's Legal!

 “This is a great price for this car!”

-Over the decades, I’ve had lots of friends who had shopped for cars and later suffered through waves of buyer’s remorse, knowing that they failed to do the footwork and research before they shopped.
-But more than that, they felt slighted because they relied on the seller’s word that they were getting the best deal.
-In that last ten years that has changed drastically with the internet and the mountains of information that has been compiled, especially when it relates to vehicle purchases.
+Over the decades, I’ve had lots of friends who shopped for cars and later suffered through waves of buyer’s remorse because they failed to do the footwork and research beforehand.
+They felt slighted because they relied on the seller’s word that they were getting the best deal.
+In the last ten years that has changed drastically with the internet and the mountains of information now available.
 Make sure you do plenty of research before you start shopping for your next car and know exactly what a good price is for the car you want.

 “This is the last one left in this area”